Frequently Asked Questions

 What happens in an acupuncture treatment session?

 During your initial visit, we will start with a lengthy health history in which we will ask you a series of questions about your condition and your health in general.
 (You may not think that your menstrual cycle or anxiety has any connection to your chronic knee pain, but we do!)
 We will also take your pulses according to the Chinese pulse theory and look at your tongue.
 If you are coming in for a musculoskeletal issue or injury, we may perform orthopedic testing on you.
 Once we have identified an underlying pattern of disharmony and prepared a treatment plan, we will insert anywhere between 4 and 20 needles and leave them inserted for 15 to 30 minutes.
 Of course this all will vary by patient.
 Be sure to ask any questions you have upfront, don’t be shy!
 We may perform supplementary techniques (mentioned above), and discuss dietary modifications and herbal formulas.
-Your first session will last about 90 minutes.
+Your first session will last 60-75 minutes.
 Follow-up treatments will have a shortened intake and will generally last 45-60 minutes.

 Will I see immediate results?